-Brazilian President Dilma Rousseff announced Tuesday that she is putting off a state visit to the U.S. next month to protest an American spy program that has aggressively targeted her nation's government and private citizens alike.
+Brazilian President Dilma Rousseff announced Tuesday that she was putting off a state visit to the U.S. next month to protest an American spy program that has aggressively targeted her nation's government and private citizens alike.

 Some foreign policy analysts say such issues raise questions about Obama's standing around the world.